oVirt/ovirt-site/source/release/4.0.6/index.html.md

 ##### Team: Infra

  - [BZ 1374171](https://bugzilla.redhat.com/1374171) <b>Commands are not polled properly</b><br>
- - [BZ 1393714](https://bugzilla.redhat.com/1393714) <b>Servers state isn't stable and they changing state to non-responsive every few minutes, if one host in the DC is non-responsive with the engine</b><br>
  - [BZ 1401585](https://bugzilla.redhat.com/1401585) <b>The pendingOperation task processing will lose tasks in case an exception is thrown</b><br>
  - [BZ 1398550](https://bugzilla.redhat.com/1398550) <b>[z-stream clone - 4.0.6] Postgres DB overloads the CPU when specific bookmarks queries are triggered.</b><br>
  - [BZ 1392487](https://bugzilla.redhat.com/1392487) <b>First Name not displayed for admin under users tab</b><br>